NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/SlicerCloud/Readme.md

 For this workshop, we want to set up a 3D Slicer EC2 AWS cloud instance that can be scaled based on hardware needs and can be used for deep learning.

-The EC2 Cloud server instance runs 3D Slicer and has NVIDIA GPU and CUDA support.
+The EC2 Windows Cloud server instance should natively run 3D Slicer and have NVIDIA GPU and CUDA support.

 [The necessary steps are documented here](./HowToSetupAWSEC2Server.md).